-- a) The employee may present a written appeal to the Vice President within ten (10) calendar days from the date of notification of the disciplinary action.
-The written appeal document shall contain: - (1) A complete statement of the circumstances related to the alleged misconduct and/or unsatisfactory work performance, including time(s) and date(s) of relevant facts; - (2) The discipline imposed; - (3) A clear and concise statement of why the disciplinary action was inappropriate; and - (4) The disciplinary correction requested.
+- a) The employee may submit a written appeal to the Vice President within ten (10) business days from the date of notification of the disciplinary action (date of notification and effective date of disciplinary action are not necessarily the same.
+Date and manner of notification must be recorded on written documentation).
+The written appeal document shall contain: - (1) A complete statement of the circumstances related to the alleged conduct violation, misconduct and/or unsatisfactory work performance, including time(s) and date(s) of relevant facts; - (2) The discipline imposed; - (3) A clear and concise statement of why the disciplinary action was inappropriate; and - (4) The disciplinary correction requested.